wontairr/playerloggerredo/README.md

-The records are put in the **root** folder of the server/game as .txt files
+The records are put in a subfolder called "player-logs" inside the **root** folder of the server/game as .txt files

 *Made using the BTA Fabric mod template*